Hope-IT-Works/caddy-php/README.md

 The script

 - will suggest available PHP versions and lets you choose.
-- tries to choose the caddy version automatically but lets you choose when it has problems to do so.
+- tries to choose the caddy version automatically but lets you choose when it has problems doing so.
 - creates a subfolder named "caddy-php".

 ## How to run